+Notification Type

+In notifications to the user, the Notification Type parameter shall contain information about an event associated with the transfer of a MAPA_SDU.
+The values taken by this parameter are defined in references [9] or [10].

 MAPA_SDU Loss Flag

 The MAPA_SDU Loss Flag is an optional parameter that may be used to notify the user at the receiving end of the MAPA Service that a sequence discontinuity has been detected, and that one or more MAPA_SDUs have been lost.